 In the meantime, Johnson & Johnson recommended that consumers stop using the specific products listed above and “appropriately discard them”.

 "CVS Pharmacy is cooperating with Johnson & Johnson’s voluntary recall of certain Neutrogena and Aveeno sunscreen products.
 Out of an abundance of caution, we’ve also halted the sale of two products, CVS Health After Sun Aloe Vera and CVS Health After Sun Aloe Vera Spray, and are working with our supplier to take appropriate additional steps.
-We remain committed to ensuring the products we offer are safe, work as intended, comply with regulations and satisfy customers," said Mike DeAngelis to Dermatology Times®, senior director of corporate communications at CVS Pharmacy, Woonsocket, Rhode Island.
+We remain committed to ensuring the products we offer are safe, work as intended, comply with regulations and satisfy customers," said Mike DeAngelis to Aesthetic Authority®, senior director of corporate communications at CVS Pharmacy, Woonsocket, Rhode Island.

 The press release also advised consumers to contact the JJCI Consumer Care Center 24/7 with questions or to request a refund by calling 1-800-458-1673 and contact their physician or healthcare provider if they have any questions, concerns or have experienced any problems related to using these aerosol sunscreen products.
 JJCI is also notifying its distributors and retailers by letter and is arranging for returns of all recalled products.